 Magento 1 vs Magento 2

-Magento 1 was released back in 2008, at the beginning of Magento company journey, and remained for over 7 years, which is, to be honest, is a bit too long a term, even for such comprehensive platform.
-Magento 2, eventually released in 2015, met the demands of a modern ecommerce industry and addressed a great many shortcomings of the previous version.
-More than 3 years have come since the Magento 2 release, and so far the whopping 73% of all Magento shops run on Magento 2.
+Magento 1 was released back in 2008 and remained one of the most up-to-date platforms for quite a while.
+But sooner or later, every technology needs a major functionality boost.
+As a result, Magento 2, was released in 2015, met the demands of a modern ecommerce industry and addressed a great many shortcomings of the previous version.
+The second version was released 5+ years ago, and so far 73% of all Magento shops run on Magento 2.
 So, is the second version indeed that good?

 Differences between Magento 1 and Magento 2

-The major weak spot of Magento 1 was its architecture, and with that in mind, Magento developers incorporated the most functional and innovative technology stack into the new platform version.
-In particular, the new technologies like Apache, Composer, Symfony, Nginx 1.7 and latest PHP versions were introduced to Magento 2 improve store speed and performance.
+The major weak spot of Magento 1 was its architecture.
+Magento developers incorporated the most functional and innovative technology stack into the new platform version.
+Particularly, the new technologies like Apache, Composer, Symfony, Nginx and latest PHP versions were introduced to Magento 2 to improve store speed and performance.

 This is the comparative table of technologies Magento 1 and Magento 2 support.